 HOME » SERVICES » SEPTIC TANKS

-The only way to keep your septic tank system functioning properly is to have the tank pumped by a reliable licensed septic pumping service.
-While the need for pumping depends on size, usage and wastes added, it is recommended by many local health authorities and the Environmental Protection Agency Septic Systems (Onsite/Decentralized Systems that a system be pumped every 3 to 5 years.
-While the pumping frequency may vary, every septic tank should be pumped every 5 to 7 years maximum.
+The only way to keep your septic tank system functioning properly is to have the tank solids pumped.
+While the need for pumping depends on size, usage and wastes added, it is recommended by many local health authorities and the Environmental Protection Agency that a system be pumped every 3 to 5 years.
+While the pumping frequency may vary, every septic tank should be pumped every 5 to 7 years’ maximum.
 Failure to maintain a regular pumping schedule, or the use of additives can cause more solids to pass through the septic tank increasing the likelihood of drain field failure.

-Any company pumping should always offer the homeowner a Septic Tank Status Report.
+Our company sends a Septic Tank Status Report.
 This report contains the conditions of the drain and sewer lines, the location of the drain line, and the consistency of the sludge.
 These are the main issues that generally can go wrong with a system.
 If either of these fails, you will want to address these matters immediately.